Tom Sizemore, 'Saving Private Ryan' actor, in critical condition after brain aneurysm, rep says - Local News 8

 By Hannah Sarisohn, Kevin Flower and Eric Levenson, CNN

-Tom Sizemore, the “Saving Private Ryan” actor, is hospitalized in intensive care after suffering a brain aneurysm, Charles Lago, a spokesperson for the actor confirmed to CNN on Sunday morning.
+Tom Sizemore, the “Saving Private Ryan” actor, is hospitalized in intensive care after suffering a brain aneurysm, his spokesperson told CNN on Sunday morning.

-Sizemore is in critical condition in what Lago described as a “wait and see situation.”
+Sizemore is in critical condition and is in a “wait and see situation,” said the spokesperson, Charles Lago.

 “His family is aware and waiting for updates.”
 Lago said.
 “There is no further update at this time.”

-Sizemore, 61, appeared in a number of hit crime and war movies in the 90s and early 2000s, including in the films “Heat” and “Black Hawk Down.”
+Sizemore, a 61-year-old from Detroit, appeared in a number of hit crime and war movies in the 90s and 2000s, including in the films “Heat,” “Natural Born Killers,” “Pearl Harbor” and “Black Hawk Down.”

 As the loyal sergeant alongside star Tom Hanks, Sizemore delivers the titular line toward the end of the movie: “Some day we might look back on this and decide that saving Private Ryan was the one decent thing we were able to pull out of this godawful s***ty mess.”